-Once portfolios are created using the LTCE model, Idaho Power uses the AURORA electric market model as the primary tool for modeling resource operations and determining operating costs for the 20-year planning horizon.
+Once the WECC-Optimized portfolios are created using the LTCE model, Idaho Power uses the AURORA electric market model as the primary tool for modeling resource operations and determining operating costs for the 20-year planning horizon.
 AURORA modeling results provide detailed estimates of wholesale market energy pricing and resource operation and emissions data.
+It should be noted that the Portfolio Cost Analysis is a step that occurs following the development of the resource buildouts through the LTCE model; the Portfolio Cost Analysis utilizes the resource buildouts from the LTCE model as an input.
+The LTCE and Portfolio Cost analyses cannot be performed simultaneously within the AURORA model due to the large computing requirements needed to perform the complex calculations inherent within the LTCE model.